 HPA is a place for highly-motivated students who seek a rigorous academic program while engaged in extraordinary learning experiences.
 Our unique island location, which boasts 80 percent of the world`s ecosystems, allows us to offer students unprecedented opportunities outside of the classroom.
 Students assist in our world-renowned Sea Turtle Research Program; work in our internationally-recognized Energy Lab, and can choose from an extensive schedule of Honors and Advanced Placement (AP) classes.

 Students are given the opportunity to do cutting edge research in independent projects such as brain research, genetics, astronomy, and geology; and HPA partnerships with organizations like Stanford University, Cornell, Keck Observatory, and NASA expose students to more "real world" research and a strategic advantage when applying to universities.

-HPA offers a four-week summer school for student’s ages eleven through eighteen with mostly enrichment courses including SAT prep, math, science, English, ESL and the arts.
+HPA offers two, three-week summer school for student`s ages eleven through seventeen with mostly enrichment courses including SAT prep, math, science, English, ESL, and the arts.